synergetics-ai/synergetics-sdk/README.md

-# 📦 synergetics Embed Libraries
+# 📦 Synergetics Embed Libraries

 This is a monorepo for all embed libraries.